-Editor’s Note: An update on Frosty’s adventures and a nice snapshot of those special moments of that make travel worthwhile.
+Editor’s Note: An update on Frosty’s adventures and a nice snapshot of those special moments that make travel worthwhile.
 He sure does keep busy!
 It reminds me that I have to stop writing books adventures and get out have a new adventure!

 Location: North America

 Adventure creates unique “moments” for your heart, mind and body.
 You never forget the time when you slogged through a downpour along Oregon’s coast.
 You remember that tornado funnel as you pedaled across Oklahoma.
 That special campfire under 14,000-foot peaks in Colorado stands out with shooting stars placing an exclamation point at the end of your day.
 You remember that trip across Death Valley where you drank four gallons of water in one day, but never peed once.
 That night of slumber beneath the 2,500-year-old Redwood giants touched your spirit beyond your imagination.

 That night in the Sierras where Canadian geese dropped out of the sky for a final landing pad on the glass-still lake before you.
 Other ducks created V-wakes trailing behind them while diving ducks created circles.
 With that magical scene, your campfire’s embers enchanted you.